wp-plugins/wp2yt-uploader/readme.txt

 === WordPress Icons - SVG ===
 Contributors: eherman24
 Donate link: http://evan-herman.com/
-Tags: wordpress, icons, evan, herman, icon, set, svg, wp Requires at least: 3.0.1
+Tags: wordpress, icons, evan, herman, icon, set, svg, wp, icomoon, ico, moon, wp, zoom, wp-zoom, wpzoom, broccolidry, metoicons, iconic, plugin, responsive, bootstrap, font, awesome, font awesome, twitter, glyphicons, glyph, web, font, webfont
+Requires at least: 3.0.1
 Tested up to: 3.6
 Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will install 500+ SVG webfont icons for use on your site.
+This plugin will install 500+ SVG glyph icons for use on your site.
 Users can use the provided code in posts, themes and templates.

 == Description ==
 **Demo Page**
 <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">Check out the Included Icons</a>

 I originally created this plugin for my own personal use on client projects.
-After witnessing the power of this plugin firsthand, I wanted to give a little something back to the community who have helped me through the years.
+After witnessing the power of this plugin first hand, I wanted to give a little something back to the community who have helped me through the years.
 The 'WordPress SVG Icon Set' is extremely easy for any one to use.
 Two clicks of the mouse and you have an icon ready to be placed on to your site.